 Out of the many translations that are generated, the most frequently used are chosen over the less frequently used.
 Based on this, many translated sentences are generated, and the one that sounds most human is chosen as the final translation.

 Neural networks like RNN and CNN are also used for translation, and scientists are looking into many other possibilities like translating images into text through extensive training!

 12. Stock market trading

-Methods like CNN are used for analyzing trading charts and identifying patterns, Q learning method can be used to analyze the best times for trading, LSTM is used for determining the optimal portfolio combination and so on.
+Methods like CNN are used for analyzing trading charts and identifying patterns; the Q learning method can be used to analyze the best times for trading, LSTM is used for determining the optimal portfolio combination, and so on.